jonvaudio/simd_granodi/README.md

 For shifting by an amount determined at run-time, by another `Vec_` of the same type, these are:

-- `.shift_l(const Vec_& amount)` - Return a new vector with each element shifted left by the corresponding element in `amount`.
+- `.shift_l(const Vec_ amount)` - Return a new vector with each element shifted left by the corresponding element in `amount`.
-- `.shift_rl(const Vec_& amount)` - Return a new vector with each element shifted right logically by the corresponding element in `amount`.
+- `.shift_rl(const Vec_ amount)` - Return a new vector with each element shifted right logically by the corresponding element in `amount`.
-- `.shift_ra(const Vec_& amount)` - Return a new vector with each element shifted right arithmetically by the corresponding element in `amount`.
+- `.shift_ra(const Vec_ amount)` - Return a new vector with each element shifted right arithmetically by the corresponding element in `amount`.

 ### Shuffling (rearranging vectors internally)